The Book

 This challenge requires you to analyze a memory dump to determine what programs and software were running at the time that the memory dump was taken.

-Before we start, you’ll want to decompress the file as it is currently compressed using .xz compression, run the command xz -d memdump.mem.xz and you’ll get a memdump.mem file now.
+Before starting, decompress the challenge file as it is currently compressed using .xz compression.
+Run the command xz -d memdump.mem.xz to get a memdump.mem file to work with.

-To conduct the memory analysis, you’ll need to download the tool Volatility available at https://github.com/volatilityfoundation/volatility3 to dissect the information in the memory dump.
+To conduct the memory analysis, you’ll need to download the tool Volatility available at https://github.com/volatilityfoundation/volatility3.

-Firstly, we need to identify the operating system that this memory dump was taken from so that we can use Volatility efficiently.
+The operating system (OS) that this memory dump was taken from needs to be identified before Volatility can be used efficiently.
 Unlike Volatility2, Volatility3 no longer needs profiles to determine what operating system settings to use.
 However, it can still be very helpful to know what system’s memory you are going to be looking at.

 file memdump.mem